Visual-mov/Tevas-lang/README.md

 ## So what's it for?
 Tex is the most amazing language that has graced this Earth in decades. *Sure...* In all seriousness, Tex is the first language that I've written.
 As such, it's a "toy" language.
 It wasn't created with any practical use in mind.
 However, I do plan to implement some functionality that will make it comparable to a scientific calculator in the future.

+## Contributing
+If you feel any changes can be made, feel free to contribute!
+I haven't written any unit tests yet, so please test the changes on your local machine.